vatpac-technology/sops/docs/terminal/sydney.md

     **SFE:** "ANZ361, Turn right heading 305, join final runway 34R, from that heading cleared independent visual approach, not below `A015` until established on the PAPI"

 #### SODPROPS
-Arriving aircraft must be established on final and transferred to the tower frequency no later than 10NM from touchdown.
+Arriving aircraft must be established on final and transferred to the tower frequency no later than 10nm from touchdown.

 ## Helicopter Operations
 ### Inbound/Outbound Routes
 Helicopters outbound from YSSY will make contact with the Departures controller established on a Helicopter Route.
 Controllers need only identify the aircraft, as they will already be cleared to climb to a suitable level (generally not above `A010`) through their coded clearance.
-Each clearance stipulates a point where identification and control services are automatically terminated, but controllers may explicitely cancel these services for new pilots who may not understand where they exit CTA.
+Each clearance stipulates a point where identification and control services are automatically terminated, but controllers may explicitly cancel these services for new pilots who may not understand where they exit CTA.

 You can find each Helicopter Route below, and full details are in the `ERSA FAC YSSY`.
 Additionally, the vatSys `SY_HELO` map displays an approximation of each route.